Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 5.2.2.
 Hijra Bank will appoint a **Bank Liaison Officer** responsible for regulatory and institutional matters.

 5.2.3.
 The Bank shall participate in all discussions and decisions.
-For matters related to the Bank's regulatory compliance and financial standing as specified in Section 5.1.2, the final decision authority rests with the Bank's Director/CEO based on the mandates provided to them.
+For matters related to the Bank's regulatory compliance and financial standing as specified in Section 5.1.2, the final decision authority rests with the Bank's VP/CEO based on the mandates provided to them.

+5.2.4.
+Similarly, CICO shall participate in all discussions and decisions.
+For matters related to project operations, technical implementation, platform deployment, vendor selection, staffing decisions, and day-to-day execution as the lead implementer, the final decision authority rests with CICO's Chief Executive Officer, provided that such decisions are made in writing and with justifiable reasons.
+This authority ensures CICO can effectively manage operations, maintain implementation quality, and fulfill its responsibilities as consortium manager.

 ### **6\.
 Project Lifecycle and Deliverables**